 Click here to read more about this program.

-Once the food arrives at one of our distribution centers, volunteers sort it.
-From fresh produce to canned goods, much of it gets sent to our agency partners and into the hands of neighbors in need.
+Once food arrives at one of our distribution centers, volunteers carefully sort it.
+From fresh produce to canned goods, most items are sent to our agency partners and ultimately into the hands of neighbors in need.

-Some, however, isn’t safe for human consumption.
-Any fresh produce that we don’t send to our neighbors in need goes to local farmers and animal recovering specialists, who keep the produce in the food chain by using it to feed livestock and recovering animals.
-Check out some pictures below of our animal friends enjoying the food.
+Some items, however, are not safe for human consumption.
+Any fresh produce that cannot be distributed is shared with local farmers and wildlife rehabilitators, who help keep it within the food chain by using it to feed livestock and rehabilitating animals.
+Check out some photos below of our animal friends enjoying the food.

 Did You Know?